-29 84 FR 28836, 28841 reads "The amount of a subsidized loan that is declined or cancelled is not a DOB.
+23 84 FR 28836, 28841 reads "The amount of a subsidized loan that is declined or cancelled is not a DOB.
 To exclude declined or cancelled loan amounts from the DOB calculation, the grantee must document that all or a portion of the subsidized loan is cancelled or declined [...]."

-All property, flood, or casualty insurance settlement amounts for loss of a PVS or BSS in dwellings are deducted from the Applicant's funding assistance award.
-Private insurance payments for contents or other expenses are not deducted from the Applicant's funding assistance award.
-Insurance proceeds are initially determined by the Program through Applicant provided information.
+Program through Applicant provided information.
 Program Applicants will authorize the Program to contact third-party private insurance providers to verify information provided by the Applicants within their applications.
 Third-party re-verification will only occur if the Applicant self-attests a claim was filed and cannot provide a claim summary.